 #3 Roll the Foil into a Tight Circle

 Roll the foil into a circle.
-The DIY brewer will be about 3 inches in diameter when finished.
-Use a Food Grade Safe super-glue to attach the end.
+When finished, the DIY brewer will be about 3 inches in diameter.
+Attach the end with food-grade safe superglue.

 #4 Form the Dripper Cone